Major Apple Trees

 A Major Improvement to your Orchard

 All apple trees look pretty in spring when clothed in blossom with their bright green leaves, so do not forget this additional benefit of indulging your brewing habit.
 But one of the real merits of this tree is that it does not need pruning and will continue to give you wonderful apples year after year without any interference at all.
 Which makes it a great host for a rambling rose by the way.
 When planting cider apples, it is important to consider the style of cider you want to make, and then splash out on appropriate cider soulmates.
-A good selection might be the sharp Browns Apple and the irresistibly named Sweet Coppin which could all combine well and would all pollinate each other....but the fun of it is to work out your own blend so why not take a look at our list of some of the best cider apple in the UK and then get planting.
+A good selection might be the sharp Browns Apple and the irresistibly named Sweet Coppin which could all combine well and would all pollinate each other.

 - Height: Half standards to 4.5m